Elegance Bratton: Career

 Bratton has worked as a director, writer, producer, and photographer since the early 2010s.
-His photographic compilation Bound by Night, shortlisted for the Kassel 2014 photo-book award.
+His photographic compilation Bound by Night was shortlisted for the Kassel 2014 photo-book award.

-In 2016, he directed a short film, Walk for Me, as an assignment in his second year in the Graduate Film program at Tisch.
+In 2016, he directed a short film, Walk for Me, as an assignment in his second year in the filmmaking program at Tisch.
 The film is about trans motherhood in ballroom culture.
-Walk for Me was released on the Criterion Channel.
+Walk for Me was released on the Criterion Channel years later.

-He later directed the documentary film, Pier Kids, about three LGBTQ homeless youths in New York City, was released in 2019.
-The film has been featured in media, such as the VICE, ABC News, The Huffington Post, OUT Magazine, and GLAAD.
+In 2018, Bratton directed the documentary film, Pier Kids, about three LGBTQ homeless youths in New York City; the film was released in 2019, and has been featured in various media outlets, such as the VICE, ABC News, The Huffington Post, OUT Magazine, and GLAAD.

+In 2021, Bratton received the Film Independent Truer Than Fiction Spirit Award, which honors emerging directors of non-fiction features.

-His debut feature film, The Inspection, was announced in 2021 with a cast that includes Jeremy Pope, Gabrielle Union, Bokeem Woodbine and Raúl Castillo, with Gamechanger Films set to produce, and A24 set to produce and distribute.
+Bratton's feature film directorial debut, titled The Inspection, was announced in April 2021 with a cast that includes Jeremy Pope, Gabrielle Union, Bokeem Woodbine, and Raúl Castillo, with Gamechanger Films set to produce, and A24 set to produce and distribute.
 Bratton also wrote the screenplay.
 The film had its world premiere at the 2022 Toronto International Film Festival on September 8, 2022.
-It will also screen at the 60th New York Film Festival on October 14, 2022, the Austin Film Festival on Oct.
-29, 2022 and it is scheduled to be released in the United States on November 18, 2022 by A24.
+It also screened at the 60th New York Film Festival on October 14, 2022, the Austin Film Festival on October 29, 2022, before being released theatrically in the United States on November 18, 2022 by A24.

+In 2025, Bratton directed Move Ya Body: The Birth of House a documentary revolving around Disco Demolition Night and the beginnings of House music, which will have its world premiere at the 2025 Sundance Film Festival.